andyl/BAMRU-Private/notes/devlog.md

 - exactly model the tooling for the current app
 - do not upgrade the current tooling (ruby 1.9.3, postgres 9.1)
 - just get it to the point that it can be maintained indefinately
+- create a shared dev-server in the datacenter
 - if there is a follow-on version, build using new tech

 Action: